tequdev/evernode-docs/docs/source/hosts/maintenance.md

 ## Purging bad actors

-It cannot be avoided that some Dapp instances running on your host will misbehave or perform malicious activities across the internet.
-They cannot harm the operation of other dapps or your Host but they can utilize your network bandwidth or may engage in unethical behavior.
-When you identify such Dapp instances You can use `evernode list` and `evernode delete` CLI commands to purge them from your host.
+It cannot be avoided that some DApp instances running on your host will misbehave or perform malicious activities across the internet.
+They cannot harm the operation of other DApps or your Host but they can utilize your network bandwidth or may engage in unethical behavior.
+When you identify such DApp instances You can use `evernode list` and `evernode delete` CLI commands to purge them from your host.
 See [evernode CLI](evernode-cli).

 ## Transfer the host registration